Paris: Avoid the 8 Biggest Scams and Rip-Offs

 The classic pickpocket scheme

-Paris is a stunner, no doubt, but it’s also a playground for pickpockets.
-These sneaky thieves love crowded spots like the Eiffel Tower, metro stations, and all the must-see tourist traps.
+Paris is a playground for pickpockets.
+Thieves love crowded spots like the Eiffel Tower, metro stations, and all the must-see tourist traps.
 Keep an eye out on Lines 1 and 4, the metro lines that zip through all the hot spots.

-They’re like a bad improv troupe, working in teams.
-One distracts you with some Oscar-worthy performance while the other makes off with your goodies.
+They usually work in teams.
+One distracts you while the other makes off with your goodies.
 Someone might ask for directions or strike up a random chat.
-Spoiler alert: it's not a coincidence.

 To keep your stuff safe, stash valuables securely and out of reach.
 Anti-theft bags are your new best friend, and always stay sharp.
 If someone invades your personal space or causes a ruckus, be on guard.